w314/notes/javaNotes/javaQA.md

 As a result, you can access the static variable without first creating a class instance.

-### 35-2.3 What is the difference between calling an instance method and a static method?
+### 35 instance vs. static method What is the difference between calling an instance method and a static method?

 A static method is a method of a class that isn’t associated with an instance of a class.